Board

 University of the Witwatersrand

-Dr Mfaniseni Fana Sihlongonyane is a professor of Development Planning and Urban Studies in the School of Architecture and Planning at Wits University.
-He studied Geography and Theology at the University of Swaziland in which he got a 2:1 in 1992.
+Dr Mfaniseni Fana Sihlongonyane is a Professor of Development Planning and Urban Studies and Head of School in the School of Architecture and Planning at Wits University.
+He studied Geography and Theology at the University of Swaziland, where he got a 2:1 in 1992.
 In 1993, he trained as a teacher to obtain a Post-graduate Certificate in Education (PGCE) with distinction.
-From 1994 to 1995, he did a Masters in Development Planning at Wits University and from 2004 to 2008 he obtained a doctorate (DPhil) at Oxford University.
-He has been the undergraduate coordinator in the School between 2008 and 2011.
-He was director of the Planning Programme from 2011 to 2014.
-He also served as a member as well as the Alternate chair of the South African Council of Planners in 2008-2012 and 2013 to 2017 respectively.
-He was chairperson of the Scientific Committee for the 52nd Congress of ISOCARP which was held in Durban in 2016.
-He has been a hall coordinator at Esselen Residence between 1997-2003 and warden for EOH Residence from 2007 to 2020.
+From 1994 to 1995, he did a master’s in development planning at Wits University, and from 2004 to 2008, he obtained a doctorate (DPhil) at Oxford University.
+He has been the undergraduate coordinator for the Planning Programme in the School of Architecture and Planning between 2008 and 2011.
+He was director of the Planning Programme from 2011 to 2014, as well as from 2020 to June 2025.
+He served as the School Postgraduate convenor from 2016 to 2019.
+He also served as a member as well as the Alternate chair of the South African Council of Planners from 2008 to 2012 and 2013 to 2017, respectively.

-In the university, Fana is the Principal Investigator for the WITS-TUB Collaboration project between the university and the Technical University of Berlin, Germany which offers six PhD and 13 masters scholarships as well as staff and students exchange with a total funding of 450 000 Euros per annum over five years.
-He has recently been a member of the following university committees: University Senate; (2011-14) University Human Resources Committee, University Campus Planning and Development Committee (2012-15); University EXCO-Convocation; University Sexual Harassment Committee; Faculty Board, Faculty Teaching and Learning Committee (2011-2014); Faculty Performance Policy Appraisal Committee (only in 2012), Faculty of Humanities Staffing and Promotions Committee (2012 to date); School chair of the Undergraduate Committee (2007-2012); member of the School EXCO (2012-2013); School Policy Committee; Postgraduate Committee (2011-2012); Space Development Committee (2012-2013); Research Development Working Group (2014 to date) and Occupational Health and Safety Environment Committee (2014 - 2017).
-CUBES exec 2012 to date; Post-graduate Coordinator 2016 to 2019.
+He has recently been a member of the following university committees: University Senate; (2011-14; 2022 to date); University Human Resources Committee, University Campus Planning and Development Committee (2012-15); University EXCO-Convocation; University Sexual Harassment Committee; Faculty Board, Faculty Teaching and Learning Committee (2011-2014); University Council (2024 to date) Faculty Performance Policy Appraisal Committee (only in 2012), Faculty of Humanities Staffing and Promotions Committee (2012 to 2022); School chair of the Undergraduate Committee (2007-2012); member of the School EXCO (2012-2013); School Policy Committee; Postgraduate Committee (2011-2012); Space Development Committee (2012-2013); Research Development Working Group (2014 to date) and Occupational Health and Safety Environment Committee (2014 - 2017).
+CUBES exec 2012 to date.

 GCRO Partners lockup-03.png